 As remote freelance software developer I predominantly work from home with occasional travel to customer sites.
 I already own a number of laptops and tablets which are great and I use them.
 However, I still require a permanent desktop, even though I have several docking stations for laptops.

 Historically, if I needed a Linux machine, I would invariably build my own or get a machine installed with MS windows and format it to install Linux.
 When exploring my options, I was delighted to discover that Ebuyer Business, are now offering new PC’s with Ubuntu pre-installed or as an install-able option.

-I wanted a machine with a beefy enough processor to handle some development work, image editing, video editing and sound editing.
+I wanted a machine with a beefy enough processor to handle software development, image editing, video editing and sound editing.
 I also wanted some good storage space.
-The machine I finally purchased included:

 - Intel Core i7-4790 3.6GHz

 - Ubuntu Linux v14.04 LTS (DVD)

 I use this machine daily and I have no complaints whatsoever.
 I leave my desktops on 24/7 as I work from home so I usually work for most of the day and into the night.
 The machine copes well with this.

 I usually spin up and create Virtual Machines, using Virtual Box, this computer copes with that really well, there is no noticeable slow down in the VM’s running or on the host.
 I have in fact had 3 VM’s running and there was no noticable slow down.
 There is more than enough memory available to allocate to each new machine.